Click the icon above to listen to this audio poem.

 Her work as an editor includes Hammer and Blaze: A Gathering of Contemporary American Poets (University of Georgia Press, 2002) with Heather McHugh; The Flexible Lyric (University of Georgia Press, 2001), a collection of essays on craft; and Poets Teaching Poets: Self and the World (University of Michigan Press, 1996) with Gregory Orr, a collection of essays on the craft and relevance of poetry.
 She has also contributed photography for Kathleen Peirce's book of poetry, Mercy (University of Pittsburgh Press, 1991).

-Voigt's honors include the 2002 Fellowship from the Academy of American Poets, the 2002 O. B. Hardison, Jr. Poetry Prize, grants from the Vermont Council on the Arts, the National Endowment for the Arts, and the Guggenheim Foundation, as well as a Lila Wallace-Reader's Digest Fund fellowship and a Pushcart Prize.
+Voigt's honors include the 2002 Fellowship from the Academy of American Poets, a Lila Wallace-Reader's Digest Fund Fellowship, and the 2002 O. B. Hardison Jr. Poetry Prize, as well as grants from the Vermont Council on the Arts, the National Endowment for the Arts, the Guggenheim Foundation, and the MacArthur Foundation.

 In 1976, she developed and directed the nation's first low-residency writing program at Goddard College in Plainfield, Vermont—a design for graduate MFA study that has since been emulated by many other colleges and universities.
 Since 1981 she has taught in the MFA program for writers at Warren Wilson College.

-Voigt has served as a Chancellor of the Academy of American Poets since 2003.
+Voigt served as a Chancellor of the Academy of American Poets from 2003 to 2009.
 She lives in Cabot, Vermont, where she served as the Vermont State Poet from 1999 to 2003.

 Headwaters: Poems (W. W. Norton, 2013)

 Messenger: New and Selected Poems 1976-2006 (W. W. Norton, 2007)